opabravo/opabravo.github.io/HackTheBox - Machines/2. HTB - Medium/_posts/2023-01-21-HackTheBox Writeup - UpDown.md

-UpDown presents a website designed to check the status of other webpages.
-The obvious attack path is an server-side request forgery, but nothing interesting comes from it.
-There is a dev subdomain, and I’ll find the git repo associated with it.
-Using that, I’ll figure out how to bypass the Apache filtering, and find a code execution vulnerability out of an LFI using the PHP Archive (or PHAR) format.
-With a shell, I’ll exploit a legacy Python script using input, and then get root by abusing easy_install.
+UpDown is a medium difficulty Linux machine with SSH and Apache servers exposed.
+On the Apache server a web application is featured that allows users to check if a webpage is up.
+A directory named `.git` is identified on the server and can be downloaded to reveal the source code of the `dev` subdomain running on the target, which can only be accessed with a special `HTTP` header.
+Furthermore, the subdomain allows files to be uploaded, leading to remote code execution using the `phar://` PHP wrapper.
+The Pivot consists of injecting code into a `SUID` `Python` script and obtaining a shell as the `developer` user, who may run `easy_install` with `Sudo`, without a password.
+This can be leveraged by creating a malicious python script and running `easy_install` on it, as the elevated privileges are not dropped, allowing us to maintain access as `root`.

 # Recon